ubc-library-rc/intro-static-webpages/components-of-a-website.md

 &nbsp;&nbsp;&nbsp;&nbsp;font-size: 24pt;
 }

-## How GitHub Pages Works
+## Advantages of GitHub Pages

-GitHub pages allows flexibility in how we code web pages.
+GitHub Pages allows flexibility in how we code web pages.
 It allows us to write in html if we want, but if the above demo is any indication, html is extremely verbose, and there can be a fair bit to learn.

 Alternatively, we can write in Markdown, a very simple, structured, plain text format.
 Behind the scenes, GitHub pages, with the aid of a service called Jekyll, translates Markdown to html.

 Markdown allows us to use a subset of the structural elements that html has available.
 Being a subset helps to keep it simple.
 Knowing a little bit about html, however, can help to take the structure of your web pages to the next level.
 And knowing a little bit about css will help you to create a custom look and feel.
-We dive any deeper into writing html, but we will use what we've seen here about html to help us create some custom styling with css later.

-For now, we're going to explore Markdown, and use it to start to expand the page we made earlier.
-But before we do that, we need to get some structure set up in our GitHub repository to hold our files.
+In this workshop, we will use Markdown to write some files that will be turned by GitHub Pages into HTML, and into a web page.
+First, we need to get some structure set up in our GitHub repository to hold our files.